stevavoliajvar/stop_cloudflare/README.md

 ![](image/omsappl.jpg)

 [Tor users](https://www.torproject.org/) and [VPN users](https://airvpn.org/topic/23090-cloudflare-often-bans-my-ip-address/) are also a victim.
+If you didn't try Tor until this moment, we encourage you to [download Tor Browser](https://www.torproject.org/) and visit your favorite websites.

 ![](image/banvpn.jpg)

 Cloudflare also has a massive [harassment problem](https://web.archive.org/web/20171024040313/http://www.businessinsider.com/cloudflare-ceo-suggests-people-who-report-online-abuse-use-fake-names-2017-5).
+Cloudflare shares personal information of those who complain about hosted sites.
+They sometimes ask you to provide your true ID.
+If you don't want to get swatted or killed, better stay away from Cloudflare.

 ![](image/cfdox_swat.jpg)